bluesky/scanspec/README.md

 spec = fly(grid, 0.4) & Circle(x, y, 1.0, 2.8, radius=0.5)
 ```

+Which when plotted looks like:

 ![plot][]

-You can then either iterate through the scan positions directly for convenience:
+Scan points can be iterated through directly for convenience:

 ```python
 for point in spec.midpoints():